stkb/Rewrap/specs/Basics/6-Selections.md

 Multiple line selections in the same paragraph is fine.

-    «Wrap» this¦line      ->      Wrap this¦
+    «Wrap» this line      ->      Wrap this ¦
-    Don't wrap this               line     ¦
+    Don't wrap¦this               line      ¦
-    Wrap «this»¦line              Don't wrap this
+    Wrap «this» line              Don't wrap¦this
-               ¦                  Wrap this¦
+              ¦                   Wrap this ¦
               ¦                   line      ¦

 ## Comments ##